ioBroker/adapter-core/README.md

 - (AlCalzone) Updated core declarations to v3.0.2.
 This includes support for new methods in JS-Controller 3.0

 ### v2.2.1 (2020-01-27)
-- (AlCalzone) Included typings for the objects and states cache in the adapter class
+- (AlCalzone) Included the typings for the objects and states cache in the adapter class

 ### v2.0.0 (2019-12-27)
 - (AlCalzone) Updated core declarations to v2.0.0.
 This removes access to `adapter.objects` and `adapter.states`.
 You must use the new methods `adapter.getObjectView` and `adapter.getObjectList` instead of their counterparts from `objects`.